 What are culture and language recordings?

-Culture and language recordings are oral and audio-visual recordings that are important to Indigenous peoples.
+Culture and language recordings are oral and audiovisual recordings that are important to Indigenous peoples.
 For example, traditional stories or oral histories recorded on cassette or VHS tape.
 The recording may be in any language if the community determines that the content is culturally significant.

 What kind of project can be funded?